markdwags/Razor/help/docs/guide/commands.md

         promptresponse 'to home'
         ```

+    === "Rename recalling rune with wait"

+        ```vim hl_lines="2"
+        dclicktype 'rune'
+        waitforprompt 'any' 5000
+        promptresponse 'to home'
+        ```

 # waitforsysmsg

 **Syntax**: `waitforsysmsg 'message to wait for' [timeout]` or `wfsysmsg 'message to wait for' [timeout]`

 **Description**: This command will wait a specific message to be added to the system message queue before continuing.
-Default timeout is 30 seconds.
+Default timeout is 30 seconds that can be changed by passing in a new timeout value in milliseconds.

 !!! example